Ourkish/sre-go-web-app/README.md

   The application is a Hello World web server with two path: / and /metrics.
-  The binary and its sources are located to /root create a Dockerfile for the app and test it locally :
+  The binary and its sources are located to /root

+  create a Dockerfile for the app and test it locally.

 ## Understanding the operation